Program Contact: Laima Karosas 203-582-5366

 - includes an evaluation of processes and/or outcomes

 - provides a foundation for future practice scholarship

-The DNP project is evaluated by the DNP project team, which consists of the faculty teaching in the two courses as well as the student's liaison and the practice site.
-In addition, students maintain an electronic portfolio where they place their final papers from NUR 610 and 612 and a crosswalk table.
-The crosswalk table summarizes key assignments that demonstrate how each student achieved the program outcomes.
-The electronic portfolio is discussed at advisement meetings and the crosswalk table is graded pass/fail by the student's adviser.
+The DNP project is evaluated by the DNP project team, which consists of the faculty members who are teaching in the DNP project courses as well as the student's liaison at the practice site and a subject matter expert.
+For example, all nurse anesthesia students have a nurse anesthesia faculty member on their DNP project team.
+In addition, students complete a crosswalk table which summarizes key assignments that demonstrate how each student achieved the program outcomes.